5baddi/laravel-google-ads-lib/readme.md

-# Google Adwords API Lib for Laravel
+# Google Ads API package for Laravel

-The package helps you implement the features of your Google Ads / Adwords API.
+A package helps you implement the features of your Google Ads / Adwords API.

 ##  Installation